Challenger #NextGenATP First-Time Winner: Felix Auger-Aliassime

 Felix Auger-Aliassime capped a historic run to the title at the Open Sopra Steria, claiming his maiden ATP Challenger Tour crown in Lyon, France.
 An unseeded wild card, the Canadian defeated Mathias Bourgue 6-4, 6-1 after one hour and 19 minutes in Sunday's final.

-At just 16 years and 10 months, Auger-Aliassime etched his name in the history books, becoming the seventh-youngest titlist in Challenger history.
+At just 16 years and 10 months, Auger-Aliassime etched his name in the history books, becoming the eighth-youngest titlist in Challenger history.
 He is the youngest since 16-year-old Bernard Tomic prevailed in Melbourne, Australia, in 2009.

 The singles champion at the US Open boys' competition last year, Auger-Aliassime has focused exclusively on his professional aspirations in 2017.
 The decision has been a fruitful one, with the Canadian poised to break into the Top 250 of the Emirates ATP Rankings at No. 231.
 He is the youngest player to do so since Juan Martin del Potro in August 2005.
 Rafael Nadal and Richard Gasquet also made their Top 250 debuts as 16 year olds in 2002.

 The €64,000 event in Lyon is held at one of the oldest tennis clubs in France.
 The Tennis Club de Lyon was founded in 1864 and was the training ground of French legend Henri Cochet.